ngihoul/WellnessAnnuary/logbook.md

 * Finalization of the mobile version prototype (phase 1)
 * Starting desktop webdesign

+## 14th December 2021
+* Creating Entities & Relations

+## 15th December 2021
+* Finishing the creation of Entities & Relations except those for address management.
+  Why ?
+In my opinion, DB structure needs to be reviewed.
+To check on 16th December with Natacha.

 ## Next to-do
 * Create vector logos on Adobe Illustrator (see footer in Figma design)
 * Creating desktop webdesign via Figma (Phase 1 only)